bajamircea/bajamircea.github.io/_posts/2025-07-12-one-two-lots.markdown

 In all sorts of ways.
 One example is when designing user interfaces: question cases where a list would display large number of entries.
-E.g. "Export to PDF" does not make sense for a table of 1 million entries (who is going to check that the entry 492342 is wrong?
+E.g. "Export to PDF" Does not make sense for a table of 1 million entries?
+Who is going to check that the entry 492342 is wrong?

 [numbers]: {% post_url 2023-04-15-numbers %}